astropy/astropy/docs/io/fits/appendix/faq.rst

-As explained in the :ref:`note on working with large files <fits-large-files>`, because ``astropy`` uses mmap by default to read the data in a FITS file, even if you correctly close a file with
+As explained in the :ref:`note on working with large files <fits-large-files>`, because ``astropy`` uses mmap by default to read the data in a FITS file, even if you correctly close a file with :meth:`HDUList.close
-`HDUList.close <astropy.io.fits.HDUList.close>`_ a handle is kept open to that file so that the memory-mapped data array can still continue to be read transparently.
+<astropy.io.fits.hdulist.HDUList.close>` a handle is kept open to that file so
+that the memory-mapped data array can still continue to be read transparently.

 The way ``numpy`` supports mmap is such that the file mapping is not closed until the overlying `~numpy.ndarray` object has no references to it and is freed